Questions related to LiPo Batteries are some of the most common I get.

 Going back to that "ion exchange", breaking-in simply allows the pack's ion exchange efficiency to increase slightly to give the lowest possible internal resistance and best performance.
 It's not uncommon for example to see the internal resistance readings drop after several uses of a brand new RC LiPo battery.

-Well, you now know how a LiPo battery works, the safety concerns, what to look for when purchasing one, how to charge and balance one, and why it’s important; what more can there be to cover???
+We now know how a LiPo battery is made, how it works, the safety concerns, what to look for when purchasing one, how to charge and balance one, why over discharging is so harmful, internal resistance, what puffing is all about, and breaking in; what more can there be to cover?

 How you store your LiPo’s between uses will greatly affect their life span as well.